Budgeting with Capital One 360

 How is that for a simple budgeting tool?

 I just get a lot of pleasure in simplifying my life.
 If you have ever used the envelope system for budgeting, you should be able to notice the advantages of this system.
-Like I mentioned earlier, you can probably do this at variety of banks, but I think it would be difficult to find a bank that offered all of the conveniences of Capital One as well as the great rates.
+Like I mentioned earlier, you can probably do this at variety of banks, but I think it would be difficult to find a bank that offered all of the conveniences of ING as well as the great rates.

 The negatives of using Capital One 360 as a budget tool